tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-1.md

         primary key (ID)
     )

 I have only included this class to represent the core domain, and show how it is not aware of either the security domain nor the security implementation.
-The only link between a member and the security domain is the username.
+The only connection between a member and the security domain is the username.

 The `Member` knows nothing of security concerns.